 “Oh, you should do it, for true,” he nodded his head.
 “Fine ting.
 And chief be angry wit you if you say no.”

 “OK.
 What do I need to do?”
-I asked, trying to sound cheery, my native optimism only slightly marred by the thought this might be my last decision on my final night on earth.
+I asked, trying to sound cheery, my native optimism only slightly disturbed by the thought this might be my last decision – ever.

 “We find out,” he said, and led me back to the chief’s hut.
 They palavered awhile and then Wonlay briefed me on the rules.
 They were fairly simple, if odd.
 I listened carefully; everything had to be done strictly by the book.